Select Publications from the Duong Research Group

 John William Young, Irvinder Singh Wason, Zhiyu Zhao, Sunyoung Kim, Hiroyuki Aoki, Sadhna Phanse, David G Rattray, Leonard J Foster, Mohan Babu, Franck Duong van Hoa

-The peptidisc membrane mimetic enables global reconstitution of the bacterial membrane proteome into water-soluble detergent-free particles, termed peptidisc libraries.
-We present here a method that combines peptidisc libraries and chromosomal-level gene tagging technology with affinity purification and mass spectrometry (AP/MS) to stabilize and identify fragile membrane protein complexes that exist at native expression levels.
-This method circumvents common artifacts caused by bait protein overproduction and protein complex dissociation due to lengthy exposure to detergents during protein isolation.
-Using the Escherichia coli Sec system as a case study, we identify an expanded version of the translocon, termed the HMD complex, consisting of nine different integral membrane subunits.
-This complex is stable in peptidiscs but dissociates in detergents.
-Guided by this native-level proteomic information, we design and validate a procedure that enables purification of the HMD complex with minimal protein dissociation.
-These results highlight the utility of peptidiscs and AP/MS to discover and stabilize fragile membrane protein assemblies.
+The peptidisc membrane mimetic allows the reconstitution of bacterial membrane proteomes into water-soluble, detergent-free particles called peptidisc libraries.
+We present a method combining peptidisc libraries and chromosomal-level gene tagging with affinity purification and mass spectrometry (AP/MS) to stabilize and identify fragile membrane protein complexes at native levels.
+This approach addresses artifacts from bait overproduction and protein complex dissociation due to detergent exposure.
+Using Escherichia coli Sec system, we identify the HMD complex, an expanded translocon with nine integral membrane subunits, stable in peptidiscs but dissociating in detergents.
+Based on this proteomic information, we establish a method for purifying the HMD complex with minimal dissociation.
+These findings demonstrate the effectiveness of peptidiscs and AP/MS in stabilizing fragile membrane protein assemblies.

 A Dual Detergent Strategy to Capture a Bacterial Outer Membrane Proteome in Peptidiscs for Characterization by Mass Spectrometry and Binding Assays (2022).
 Journal of Proteome Research